srinadhkesineni/RealTime-messaging/README.md

 ->this prokect is used for testing.
 -> student project is testing logs.
 ->sample.test.js will be run when we do any commits or pull requests.
+->need to add more unit tests for every piece of code.